Career/Volunteer

 Volunteer Opportunities

-If you a) have experience in not-for-profit and/or the international development sector OR as a senior executive in the private sector, and b) share Operation Eyesight’s values of equity, innovation, global citizenship, compassion and excellence, please contact us.
-We would like to discuss this opportunity with you.
+We invite individuals who have expertise and experience in one or more of the following: Fund Development, Governance and/or International Development.
+Candidates should a) have experience in the not-for-profit sector OR as a senior executive in the private sector, and b) share Operation Eyesight’s values of equity, innovation, global citizenship, compassion and excellence.

-We are looking for two new directors.
+We are recruiting FOUR new directors.
 Priority consideration will be given to those who have one or more of the following:

-• Previous government relations experience working for an NGO or the Government of Canada
+• Previous government relations experience working for an NGO or the Government of Canada.
+TWO positions are open to join the Board and our Innovations & Programmes Committee.

-• Experience as a volunteer or as a professional in fund development – Major Gifts and Grants
+• Experience as a volunteer or as a professional in Fund Development – Major Gifts and Grants.
+ONE position is open to join the Board and our Fund Development Committee.

-• Experience serving on not-for-profit boards with a strong interest in governance and oversight rather than operations
+• Experience serving on not-for-profit boards with a strong interest in governance and oversight rather than operations.
+ONE position is open to join the Board and our Governance & Nomination Committee.

-To apply, please contact hr@operationeyesight.com before May 15, 2024.
+To apply, please contact hr@operationeyesight.com.
 Your email will be forwarded to the Chair of the Governance & Nominations Committee.

 We thank all applicants for their interest; however, only those candidates selected for an interview will be contacted.